 For learning and development to stay relevant, training professionals need to adopt a mobile mindset.

 However, this isn’t just a new technology “fix.”
 It’s an entire change of attitude about how content is designed and delivered.
 Mobile devices, used properly, can improve training throughout your organization.
 This new attitude will take some planning, preparation, and persuasion to design training that maximizes the user experience.

 Mobile isn’t just a new technology “fix.”
 It’s an entire change of attitude about how content is designed and delivered.

 Adopting a mobile mindset means more than simply using mobile devices.
 It also means understanding the mobile behavior of your target audience and act accordingly.
 Think about these three questions:

-Now, here are the top tips to start in this mobile endeavour:
+Now, here are the top tips to start in this mobile mindset endeavor:

-1- Begin Thinking About Content Through a "Mobile Lens"
+1- Begin Thinking About Learning Content Through a "Mobile Lens"

 2- Getting Leaders On Board is Key